-Reading/viewing Learners at this phase are beginning to understand that print and images transmit and record ideas and events.
-They have had little or no previous experience with print texts.
-Writing Learners at this phase are new to writing, although they understand that print conveys messages.
-Students: begin to understand the sound-symbol relationship in English and how to sound out short, phonically decodable words begin to understand the directionality of English print and trace under words with their finger or a pen to demonstrate this begin to understand elements of books - the cover, the title, the pages and the way these are turned use their home language to describe a visual image in general terms and attempt to infer the general meaning of this image attempt to follow the gist of a plot in film or television by interpreting the body language and action they see on the screen may have beginning awareness of information and communication technologies (ICT) and their use in learning in a school.
-Students: are beginning to understand the directionality of English print begin to differentiate between numbers and letters represent letters as images rather than as symbols, and so letters may be poorly or inconsistently formed need to be taught how to use ICT independently may have little or no experience with pencil and paper, and may have difficulty with pencil grip may have difficulty setting out writing clearly and organising work in their exercise books begin to recognise simple punctuation, differentiate between this and letters, and attempt to use this when copying written text.
+Learners at this phase are new to writing, although they understand that print conveys messages.

+- begin to understand the letter-sound relationship in English and how to sound out short, phonically decodable words - begin to understand the directionality of English print and trace under words with their finger or a pen to demonstrate this - begin to understand elements of books the cover, the title, the pages and the way these are turned - use their home language to describe a visual image in general terms and attempt to infer the general meaning of this image - attempt to follow the gist of a plot in film or television by interpreting the body language and action they see on the screen - may have beginning awareness of information and communication technologies (ICT) and their use in learning in a school.

+- are beginning to understand the directionality of English print - begin to differentiate between numbers and letters - represent letters as images rather than as symbols, and so letters may be poorly or inconsistently formed - need to be taught how to use ICT independently - may have little or no experience with pencil and paper, and may have difficulty with pencil grip - may have difficulty setting out writing clearly and organising work in their exercise books - begin to recognise simple punctuation, differentiate between this and letters, and attempt to use this when copying written text.